dot-cafe/beam.cafe/README.md

 ### Contributing
 You've found a bug, have an idea for a future or want to make a PR?
 Check out our [contribution guidelines](https://github.com/dot-cafe/beam.cafe/blob/master/.github/CONTRIBUTING.md) to get started!

-### Production ready?
-You want to set up your own beaming station?
-Head over to [beam.cafe.sh](https://github.com/dot-cafe/beam.cafe.sh) to find instructions of how beam.cafe can be deployed using [nginx](https://nginx.org/)!

 ---